Saphir (train)

-The Saphir was an express train operated by the Deutsche Bundesbahn linking the port of Ostend with Dortmund as part of a link between London and the Ruhr.
+The Saphir was an express train operated by the Deutsche Bundesbahn linking the port of Ostend, Belgium, with Dortmund, Germany, as part of a link between London and the Ruhr.
+In its later years, it operated between Brussels and Frankfurt or Cologne.
 The name Saphir, German for sapphire, refers to the Belgian gemstone industry.

 History

 Beginnings

 The initial service started in 1954 as post-war successor of the Ostend–Cologne Pullman Express.
 Its schedule was coordinated with an Ostend–Dover ferry run and a Dover–London train, and overall the schedule that came into effect with the Saphirs introduction "permitt[ed] passengers leaving London (Victoria) at 10:00 to reach destinations in the Rhine–Ruhr district of Germany some three hours earlier than formerly".

 The service used a class DB Class VT 08 diesel multiple unit.
 In its early years, the Saphir was referred to as the "Sapphire" in English publications, but by 1963 even the English Cook's Continental Timetable was calling it by its German name, Saphir.